Bonjour,

 a) The competitors shall be combined in groups with a draw, to permit as many flights simultaneously as possible.
 Incomplete teams may be to their request combined into a working team.
 The draw is organised in such a way that there are no competitors of the same working team in the same group.
 At World and Continental Championship the reigning champion, if participating outside the national team, may join his national team to form a working team.

 b) The composition of the groups must be changed every round in order to have different combinations of competitors.
 For task A-Duration there must be a minimum of five (5) competitors in a group.
 For task B-Distance there must be a minimum of three (3) competitors in a group.
-For task C- Speed a group may consist of eight (Cool competitors or all competitors.
+For task C- Speed a group may consist of eight (

 It is preferable for the organiser to orientate the starting order for task C at the inverted ranking calculated out of the results of all tasks flown until that moment.
 For the first round the starting order for task C should always be identical with the starting order of task A. Alternatively the organiser may use the starting order for task A-Duration in subsequent task C-Speed rounds.